glennpoorman/nodejs-samples/12-oauth/README.txt

   web page.

 * "server/server.js".
 Code was added to handle GET requests for "/oauth" and "/oauth/code".

+* "server/movieQuote.js".
+Send quote has been modified to validate that the incoming request contains a movie quotes cookie and returns an error if it does not.

+* "server/favorites.js".
+All of the favorites requests have been modified to validate that the incoming request contains a movie quotes cookie and returns an error if it does not.

 * "public/login.html".
 A new HTML file. the main "index.html" will redirect here if the user is not currently logged in.
 This page will present a "login" button allowing the user to